BDC Hamburger Icon

 You should buy a company car if:

-• You’re a large company that is looking for day-to-day vehicles used without restrictions for their fleet.
+• You’re a large company needing day-to-day vehicles without restrictions for your fleet.

-• Your company intends to customize the vehicles to suit operational needs, such as adding a custom logo or specialized features.
+• Your company intends to customize vehicles to suit operational needs, such as adding a logo or specialized features.

-• Your employees are rough on company vehicles and would cause noticeable wear and tear.
+• Your employees are rough on company vehicles, leading to noticeable wear and tear.

 You should lease a company car if:

-• You’re a small company with a tight budget looking to make smaller monthly payments.
+• You’re a small company with a tight budget looking for lower monthly payments.

-• You will use the vehicle infrequently or to travel short distances.
+• You will use the vehicle infrequently or for short-distance travel.

-• You want a cost-effective way to use higher-end cars that implement the newest technology and safety features.
+• You want a cost-effective way to access higher-end cars with the latest technology and safety features.

-Different business car leasing companies will likely have different qualifying terms, but the general application procedure looks roughly the same across the board.
-To start, check your personal and business credit reports to ensure there’s nothing present that would make car lenders raise a red flag.
-You’ll also need to gather your business tax returns and your most recent balance sheet and income statement.
+Business car leasing companies will likely have different qualifying terms, but the general application procedure looks roughly the same across the board.
+To start, check your personal and business credit reports to ensure nothing might raise a red flag for lenders.
+You'll also need to gather your business tax returns, along with your most recent balance sheet and income statement.
 Even with these documents, there’s a chance your company’s application will be rejected.
-However, your chances of approval increase if you have assets you’re willing to put up as collateral.
+However, your chances of approval increase if you have business assets you’re willing to put up as collateral.
 If your credit report shows glaring gaps, including this collateral in your application can be the make-or-break factor in getting approved.

 Yes, a business can lease a secondhand or used car.
-Certain car leasing companies, such as Carvana, offer used car financing options tailored to small business owners.
-However, it’s generally easier to find leasing options for new vehicles.
+Some dealerships lease certified pre-owned vehicles.
+However, other car companies, such as Carvana, offer used car financing options, like lease buyouts, tailored to small business owners.
+It's generally easier to find leasing options for new vehicles.

 In theory, any business owner can buy a vehicle under their company name.
 An exception exists for sole proprietors, who can only buy cars through their personal finances under their legal name.
 However, a sole proprietor who registers as a limited liability company can then buy a car through their company name.
 Additionally, a sole proprietor who buys a car under their own name and uses it primarily for business may be able to claim several vehicle-related tax deductions.

-There’s no right answer to offering a company car vs. an allowance — it all depends on your business’s needs and circumstances.
+There’s no right answer to offering a company car versus an allowance; it all depends on your business’s needs and circumstances.
 Offering a company car is beneficial for employees who travel for work frequently.
-You can use company cars as a perk to attract and retain talent, plus businesses can receive tax benefits for offering them.
-However, employers incur all costs associated with the vehicle, including auto insurance, which can have varying deductibles depending on policy, maintenance and travel bills.
-Businesses that don’t require the frequent use of a vehicle fleet will likely find that a car allowance for employees may be the better — and simpler — option.
+You can use company cars as a creative perk to attract and retain talent — plus businesses can receive tax benefits for offering them.
+However, employers incur all costs associated with the vehicle, including commercial auto insurance, which can have varying deductibles depending on policy, maintenance and travel bills.
+Businesses that don’t require frequent vehicle fleet use will likely find that a car allowance for employees may be the better — and simpler — option.
 With a car allowance, employees can use the vehicle of their choice and receive a monthly stipend or other reimbursement to offset costs.
-However, this option can lead to higher tax costs and under-compensated employees depending on how much traveling and maintenance is required.
+However, this option can lead to higher tax costs and under-compensated employees, depending on how much traveling and maintenance is required.

-Depending on the utilization of the vehicle, a business may be able to receive a tax deduction on its entire operation and ownership costs.
+Depending on the vehicle’s use, a business may be able to receive a tax deduction on its entire operation and ownership costs.
 However, this is only possible if the car is solely used for business purposes.
 Should you use the vehicle for both business and personal use, only the business use costs may be deducted.
 You can use the standard mileage rate method or the actual expense method to calculate your deductible car expenses.

 Did you find this content helpful?